- Code42 CrashPlan (previously CrashPlan PROe)

 We recommend creating a custom script using Perl, Python, or another scripting language to perform the queries, retrieve the data, and assemble the reports.

-Contact Sales for information on our consulting options.
+Please contact sales for information on our consulting options.